Simple-XX/SimpleRenderer/readme.md

 ### 3. Get the texture

-If you already get the obj,then you don't have to set the texture for it.
+If you already get the obj, then you don't have to set the texture for it.

-- if you are using the mesh you created yourself.
+If you are using the mesh you created yourself.

 ```cpp
 device.material[1].have_diffuse = 1; // if it has the diffuse texture.